RyanDKennedy/snake_maker/README.md

 Please just use the built in map creator.
 The format for the maps are specified below in the Maps section.

 ## Custom Tiles
 Please just use the built in tile creator.
-They are stored as a grid of RGB values, however the format is a little bit sensitive, make sure you have no trailing newlines.
+They are stored as a grid of RGBA values, however the format is a little bit sensitive, make sure you have no trailing newlines.
 The format is specified below int he Tiles section.

 ## Share Directory Structure